 Sue Upton was an important person in Benny Hill's life: not just as the longest-serving Angel, "head girl" to the Angels, and veteran of his stock company, but also as a personal friend.
-For that reason, no book on Benny would be really complete without at least some mention of her.
+For that reason, no book on Benny would be complete without at least some mention of her.

 Forwood, Margaret.
 The real Benny Hill.
 London: Robson Books, 1992.